-The Victorian Period
+The Analysis of Victorian Literature

-The Victorian Period is named for the Queen of England during the time period from 1837-1901.
-This period of time had a lot of things happening.
-The Industrial Revolution brought a lot of change to the landscape, making factories and cities and introducing new machines that helped people move around more.
+The Victorian era is named after the Queen of England who reigned during the period from 1837-1901.
+This time was marked by a lot of things happening.
+The Industrial Revolution brought many changes to the landscape with factories and cities as well as new vehicles that helped people move around.
 At the same time, people were able to find new ways of gaining wealth so that people in the lower classes were able to earn enough money to compete with the upper classes (Altick 10).
-These changes in society were explored in books written in the time.
-Charles Dickens wrote Hard Times to show how the people in the lower and middle classes felt trapped inside of worn out definitions, and Oscar Wilde who showed how the upper classes also felt trapped in The Importance of Being Earnest.
+These changes in society were explored in books written during that time.
+Charles Dickens wrote Hard Times to show how the people in the lower and middle classes felt trapped inside the worn out definitions.
+Oscar Wilde showed how the upper classes also felt trapped in his book The Importance of Being Earnest.

 Charles Dickens concentrated on his story showing the lives of the little people of the city.
-As his characters move through their world, they encounter members of the upper class, all of whom seem to be pretty silly.
-They continue to insist that the old social orders are still in place and that they should be given respect and prestige based on their birthright alone even when they are, like Mrs. Sparsit, completely broke.
-This is shown to be almost opposite from the little man like Bounderby who has worked hard with the support of his family to grow from poverty to wealth.
-Through this character, Dickens reinforces the idea that anyone willing to work hard and exercise their minds might be able to break out of any social or economic condition they find themselves in, particularly in the quickly changing environment of the industrializing nation, but that attaining wealth after poverty doesn't necessarily mean that these "self-made" individuals are immune from the hypocrisy and social blindness of the old elite classes.
+As his characters move through their world, they encounter members of the upper class, all of whom seem to be silly.
+They continue to insist that the old social orders are still in place and that they should be given respect and prestige based on their birthright alone even when they are, like Mrs. Sparsit, completely broken.
+This is shown to be almost opposite to the little man like Bounderby who has worked hard with the support of his family to grow from poverty to wealth.
+Through this character, Dickens reinforces the idea that anyone willing to work hard and exercise his or her mind might be able to break out of any social or economic condition.
+People find themselves in particularly quickly changing environment of the industrializing nation.
+However, attaining wealth after poverty does not necessarily mean that these "self-made" individuals are immune from the hypocrisy and social blindness of the old elite classes.

 Although Bounderby has attained wealth, he seems to expect others to be able to copy his achievement without giving them any help in doing so.
-He doesn't recognize that a good part of his own success is owed to his family who made sure that he was at least fed and educated so that he would have a chance and he has almost no sympathy for the condition of his own factory hands in attempting to provide them with similar opportunities (Dickens 4).
-In writing this story, Dickens seems to make the argument that the reason why the poor are so poor is because the wealthy, whether they are newly wealthy or just the latest generation in a long line of wealth, are not interested in helping the poor break out of the condition that they're in because they would rather have the poor under their own control.
+He does not recognize that a good part of his own success is owed to his family that made sure that he was at least fed and educated.
+However, he has almost no sympathy for the condition of his own factory hands attempting to provide them with similar opportunities (Dickens 4).
+Writing this story, Dickens seems to make the argument that the reason why the poor are so poor is because the richer are not interested in helping the poor break out of the condition that they are in.
+The wealthy would rather have the poor under their own control.